-To effectively care for any person, the vocational nurse must be able to identify fulfilled and unmet needs.
-This practice requires a comprehensive knowledge base and skillful use of the nursing process.
-The vocational nurse realizes throughout the person's life span, these unfulfilled or unmet needs are influenced the person's interactions with significant others, societal groups, and the environment.
+To effectively care for any person, the vocational nurse must be able to assist the registered nurse in identifying fulfilled and unmet human needs.
+This practice requires a comprehensive knowledge base and skillful use of the NCSBN Clinical Judgement Measurement Model and Nursing Process.
+The vocational nurse knows that throughout the person's life span, these unmet needs are influenced by the individual's interactions with significant others, societal groups, and the environment.